peterhinch/micropython_ra8875/docs/GUI.md

  6. `dialog.py` Modal dialog boxes.
  7. `pt.py` Plot test.

-By the standards of the Pyboard this is a large library.
-The `ugui.py` program is too large to be compiled on-board (unless using a Pyboard D) and must be cross-compiled.
-The test programs have been run with a standard firmware build.
-If memory problems are encountered Python code (including font files) may be implemented as frozen bytecode.

-It is also wise to issue `ctrl-d` to soft reset the Pyboard before importing a module which uses the library.
+It is wise to issue `ctrl-d` to soft reset the target before importing a module which uses the library.
 The demo programs require a `ctrl-d` before import.

 ## 1.3 Calibration

-The touchpanel requires calibration to achieve sufficient accuracy for the GUI.
+The touch panel requires calibration to achieve sufficient accuracy for the GUI.
 This is done by issuing
 ```python
 >>> import micropython_ra8875.driver.cal